 But this isn’t as easy as it may sound.
 So, let’s think about politics.
 Imagine yourself listening to a politician who drives you crazy.
 (I won’t mention anyone in particular.)
 As you hear his or her voice in your mind, can you feel your filters rising already?

-And when you listen to that person in real life, can you actually hear all they are saying?
+And when you listen to that person in real life, can you actually hear all they’re saying?
 Or are you hearing the words through your own political filters?
-You might just possibly miss some information that might be worth taking in.
-And even reading that, I bet filters go off for you.
+You might just possibly miss some information — possibly key information — that might be worth taking in.
+Even reading that, I bet filters go off for you.

 It’s about finding common ground

 After the speech is over, are you more likely to remember the good things or the bad things that were said?
-And if you were then asked to speak to someone from the opposite political party, you might have little common ground.
+Most likely, if you were then asked to speak to someone from the opposite political party, you might find little common ground.
 Why?
 Because you won’t have retained the good things.